wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 present at a higher level.
 For private caches, since there could only be one upper level cache, using one bit for tracking the block status would be sufficient.

+`class MESISharNoninclusive` needs a more complicated mechanism to track block state both at the current level, and at higher levels.
+This is because the cache is non-inclusive, and therefore, blocks that are present in the higher levels may not always be present at the current level.
+To track blocks in both conditions, the controller initializes two tag arrays: One directory tag array for tracking blocks in the upper levels and the current cache, which is data member `dirArray_`, of type `CacheArray<DirectoryLine>`, and the other is a data tag array for tracking blocks only at the current cache (i.e., just the regular tag array), which is in data member `dataArray_`, of type `CacheArray<DataLine>`.
+Recall that `class DataLine` also keeps a reference to a directory entry, which stores coherence information of the block.

 ### The Coherence Controller Base Class

 #### Helper Functions